brodsa/re-vis-port/README.md

 | Yellow | [33m      | warnings                                        | Invalid data                            |
 | Cyan   | [96m      | questions or menus                              | Select a time period from 2000 and 2020 |

-In the original CI template, the red color of button was selected.
-This was changed to the black color to better fit with the background image.
+In the original CI template, the red colour of the button was selected.
+This was changed to black to better fit with the background image.

 ---
 ## Features
-The app uses a menu-system to ask user for inputs data.
-The user choices are always validated for the correctness.
-In case of an incorrect input or input format, a warning message is displayed.
-The warning mostly tells user a reason for an invalid input and ask to try again.
+The app uses a menu system to ask the user for input data.
+The user's choices are always validated for correctness.
+In the case of incorrect input or input format, a warning message is displayed.
+The warning mostly tells the user the reason for an invalid input and asks them to try again.

 ### Existing Features
 *Overview of existing features*